 How were Campaign Montana priorities established?

 Campaign Montana priorities were established through a collaborative effort led by the UM President and Provost with participation from campus deans and other leaders.
-At the launch of Campaign Montana in October 2018, additional leadership priorities centering on student success were added to the initial priorities identified at the start of the campaign.
+At the public launch of Campaign Montana in October 2018, additional leadership priorities centering on student success were added to the initial priorities identified at the start of the campaign.
 For more information about the priorities, please visit CampaignMontana.org.